 Plumerville - Menifee is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The population of Plumerville - Menifee overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Plumerville - Menifee, 21.01% have at least a bachelor's degree.
+In terms of college education, Plumerville - Menifee is nearly on par with the US average for all cities of 21.84%: 20.28% of adults 25 and older in Plumerville - Menifee have a bachelor's degree or advanced degree.

-The per capita income in Plumerville - Menifee in 2022 was $27,768, which is upper middle income relative to Arkansas, and lower middle income relative to the rest of the US.
-This equates to an annual income of $111,072 for a family of four.
+The per capita income in Plumerville - Menifee in 2022 was $26,972, which is middle income relative to Arkansas, and lower middle income relative to the rest of the US.
+This equates to an annual income of $107,888 for a family of four.
 However, Plumerville - Menifee contains both very wealthy and poor people as well.

 Plumerville - Menifee is an extremely ethnically-diverse town.
 The people who call Plumerville - Menifee home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Plumerville - Menifee residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Plumerville - Menifee include German, Irish, English, French, and European.
+Plumerville - Menifee also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 11.03% of the town’s residents.
+Important ancestries of people in Plumerville - Menifee include Irish, German, English, African, and Scottish.

 The most common language spoken in Plumerville - Menifee is English.
 Other important languages spoken here include Spanish and Chinese.